MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 > This project uses graphite from BIC Criterium 550 pencils with the gradings 6B, 4B, B, H and 3H.
 Special STEIN HB lead mines from Pentel is also used.
 STEIN stands for "Strongest Technology by Enhanced SiO2 Integrated Network" and have a 10 % denser core than an average HB lead mine.
 This can result in a different resistance range than a normal HB pencil despite applying it the same way with the same thickness etc.

-# 2. Electronic conception and test on LT-Spice
+# 2. Electronic conception and test on *LTSpice*
 The second step is to build the electrical circuit adapted to our case.
 Strain sensor is a passive sensor and needs a conditionner.
 The output signal od the sensor is very low and can be easily interfered by noise (from the circuit or external noise).
 The aim of this part is to chose the good components to have the good filters and amplifiers.
 We also have to take into account the chracteritic of the arduino uno card we are gonna use:
 * Resolution 10 to 12 bits (1024 à 4096 points)
 * Full scale (VRef) : 1.1 V to 5.0 V
 * Max source impedance 1 kOhm to 10 kOhm
 * Max sampling frequency 15 kHz to 2.4 MHz

-Graphite sensor is supplied by 5V and gives resistance values between 20MΩ and 100MΩ.
+Graphite sensor is supplied by 5 V and gives resistance values between 20 MΩ and 100 MΩ.
 Direct measurement of a 100 nA current does not seem feasible.
 We have to amplifiy the signal and to filter it.
 The final electrical circuit chosen is the following:
 <p align="center">
 <img src="Illustrations/circuit_data.png" width="900" />